 There are too few good old-fashioned boozers these days.
 The new team behind the refurbished Yarra Hotel would agree with that, as they’ve transformed the neglected local pub into a welcoming den of golden beeriness and decorative warmth.
 Excuse us getting misty-eyed, but sometimes that’s all you really want from a pub, isn’t it?
 A boozer with a hearty menu and good people, free from bells and whistles.

 This pub’s interior is exactly what you were expecting - dark brickwork, dated sports memorabilia, a chalkboard with the day’s specials, and smiley bar staff having a chat to some locals.
-It’s practiced at being cosy and comfortable and here’s why: this Melbourne gem has graced the corner of Napier Street, Fitzroy for over 130 years.
-But, to add a little extra Melbourne magic, just up a flight of stairs is the newly opened Harry & Frankie wine bar, the northside arm of the popular Port Melbourne location.
+It’s practised at being cosy and comfortable and here’s why: this Melbourne gem has graced the corner of Napier Street, Fitzroy for over 130 years.

 Brunswick Street may be ground zero for cocktails in Fitzroy, but lurking in the back streets is one of Melbourne’s finest establishments for getting in your cups on sunny days, freezing nights and boring Mondays.
 Head here early in the week for a counter meal, a pint or two, a cosy seat by the wood stove and trivia on Tuesday nights.
 Pretension is an anathema to the Standard, so much so that they even went through a period in the early ’90s when they refused to serve anyone in a suit – score one for the underdogs!